tiger40490/repo1/blog/2publish_readme.txt

+NO NEED TO REDUCE SIZE OF GIT-BLOG FILES

 !! ~~~~ before posting to blog, ensure this is worthwhile ~~~~ there's a cost to posting, adjusting , back dating, tagging ...